MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 1. Select **Apply changes**.

 > [!NOTE]
 > The parameter query is used to generate dynamically introduced values as parameters using a KQL query.
-It is not the query used for generating the dashboard visual.
+It's not the query used for generating the dashboard visual.

 For more information about generating parameter queries, see [Create a parameter](dashboard-parameters.md#create-a-parameter).